htcondor/htcondor/docs/man-pages/condor_submit.rst

     job is executed.
 This encryption is transparent to the job itself, but ensures that files left behind on the local disk of the execute machine, perhaps due to a system crash, will remain private.
-In addition, *condor_submit* will append to the job’s **requirements**\ :index:`requirements<single: requirements; submit commands>`
+In addition, *condor_submit* will append to the job's **requirements**\ :index:`requirements<single: requirements; submit commands>`
     expression